-Operations on the spine can be very complicated and if such an operation is not performed correctly you might be entitled to claim compensation form the NHS trust responsible for the acts of all the doctors, nurses and other medical staff employed by them.
+Operations on the spine can be very complicated – if such an operation is not performed correctly you might be entitled to claim compensation.
+The NHS can be held liable for negligent acts of their doctors, nurses and other medical staff employed by them.

 Other types of personal injury claim, which might involve an injured back include: slip and trip accidents, sporting accidents, criminal injury compensation claims, industrial disease claims, animal accidents and even some accidents abroad.

-Examples of how much compensation you can recover for pain and suffering for UK back injury claims
+Examples of compensation payouts for pain and suffering in back injury claims

-If you have suffered a back strain or muscle injury lasting for more than a few weeks, but for which you have no further symptoms of pain after two years you can expect an average payout of: £1,500 - £5,500
+If you have suffered a back strain or muscle injury lasting for more than 3 months, but for which you have no further symptoms of pain after two years you can expect an average compensation payout of £2,500 – £8,000 .

-If you have a back injury which involves a strain, muscle injury or a prolapsed disc (where surgery is not necessary) with pain symptoms lasting between two and five years - back injury settlements are calculated between: £5, 500 - £9, 000
+If you have a back injury which involves a strain, muscle injury or a prolapsed disc (where surgery is not necessary) with pain symptoms lasting between two and five years – your back injury claim will be calculated between £8,000 – £12,500 .

-A moderate back injury describes a back injury with prolapsed discs requiring surgery to remove part of a spinal vertebra (this operation is known as a laminectomy), spinal fusion, acceleration of degeneration of your spine (effectively as though your spine has aged prematurely) and crush fractures of the spine.
-Your back claim settlement payout is calculated between: £9,000 - £27,500
+Back injuries causing prolapsed discs requiring laminectomy surgery to remove part of a spinal vertebra, spinal fusion.
+You might have acceleration of degeneration of your spine (effectively as though your spine has aged prematurely) or experienced crush fractures of the spine.

-The most serious back injuries can result in paralysis, sexual difficulties, problems with functioning of your organs (such as bowel and bladder problems) resulting compensation settlements between: £25,500 - £115,000
+The most serious back injuries can result in paralysis, sexual difficulties, problems with functioning of your organs (such as bowel and bladder problems) resulting compensation settlements between £39,000 – £161,000 .

 Can you claim compensation for financial losses as well as pain and suffering?